 The focus of this lesson is on avoiding “silly” mistakes in part 1 listening.
 If you require a band score 7 or above, you should really aim to get 10 out of 10 here – as the questions only get harder.
 However, it can be surprisingly easy to make mistakes in this part if you are unprepared.

-To help you out, I describe some of more problems and explain how to listen more effectively for numbers, names, addresses and dates – the questions everyone should get right.
+To help you out, I describe some of more problems and explain how to do with numbers addresses and dates listening – the questions everyone should get right.
 There is a full part one listening practice at the end.